volmer/bootsy/README.md

 You also need to translate Bootsy on the JavaScript side.
 Just follow [this example](https://github.com/volmer/bootsy/blob/master/app/assets/javascripts/bootsy/locales/en.js).
 Bootsy will try to guess the locale based on the `lang` attribute of the page's `<html>` tag.
-You can set the locale directly by setting a `data-bootsy-locale` attribute on your `<textarea>`.

 ## License

 MIT License.
-Copyright 2012-2015 Volmer Soares
+Copyright 2012-2016 Volmer Soares